Print

 Instructions

 Bulk Rise: Cover the bowl with lightly oiled plastic wrap.
-Let rise at room temperature defined as 70 F (21 C) until double in size, about 8-10+ hours.
+Let rise at room temperature 70 F (21 C) until double in size, about 8-10+ hours.
 Once risen, chill overnight in the fridge.
+Or, jump to the next step for same-day preparation.

-Shape: In the morning, remove the cold dough onto a floured work surface.
+Shape: Remove the cold dough onto a floured work surface.
 Rest for 10 minutes.
 Line a sheet pan with parchment paper; sprinkle generously with cornmeal to prevent sticking.

 With floured hands, pat the dough into a rectangular shape, about 1/2-inch (1.25 cm) thick.
 Cut into 10-12 rounds using the rim of a 3 or 5 inch drinking glass, large jar or biscuit cutter.
 Place the rounds onto your sheet pan and dust the tops with cornmeal.